san601/CTF_Archive/AntiDBG_Practice/chal2.md

 This creates a snapshot to capture all the currently running processes, iterate through all and check if there exist any debugging tool

 To bypass, again, set eax to 0 right after this function is called.
+One weird thing is that I was using IDA to debug but the program could not detect it.

 ## Detecting VMware